 How Can You Use The Traction Circle To Your Advantage?

 The traction circle functions as a good way to illustrate the idea of the limits in both directions of traction.
-Thus, it can be used as a tool to reinforce some basic driving techniques, with the idea to try and never end up in a position of maximum traction utilization in either the longitudinal or lateral direction when you shouldn’t be.
+So, it can be used as a tool to reinforce some basic driving techniques, with the idea to try and never end up trying to use more traction in one direction than you have available.

 Accelerating On The Straight

-This might seem very vague, but it essentially means that if you are on a straight, for example diagram (1) below, and there are no immediate turns, you will want all of your traction to be in the forward, or accelerating, direction.
-This will give you the most grip underneath the tires to allow you to get to top speed quickly, without using any of the lateral traction.
+This might seem very vague, but it essentially means that if you are on a straight, for example diagram (1) below, and there are no immediate turns, you want all of your traction to be in the forward, or accelerating, direction.
+This will give you the most grip to allow you to get to top speed quickly, without using any of the lateral traction (i.e. no turning of the steering wheel).

-Then, as you approach the corner, you will want to find a bit more of a balance between both the x and y directions of traction.
-Then, when you apply the brake (2), the direction of traction will move towards the bottom of the circle, limiting the amount by which you can turn the wheel.
-Easing off the brake does the opposite (3) and allows you to turn sharper into the apex of the corner (4).
+Then, as you approach the corner, you want to find a bit more of a balance between both the x and y directions of traction.
+Then, when you apply the brake (2), the direction of traction will move towards the bottom of the circle, again limiting the amount by which you can turn the wheel.
+Easing off the brake allows you to apply a bit of right hand lock (3), and coming off the brake completely lets you turn sharper into the apex of the corner (4).

-Finally, as you leave the corner, you straighten up the wheel (5), freeing up traction that can be used to accelerate away.
-Thus, when you go into a corner, the traction circle may look something like the diagram below, with the single arrow representing the overall direction of traction as you enter, go through, and leave the corner.
+Finally, as you leave the corner, you begin to straighten up the wheel (5), freeing up traction that can be used to accelerate away.
+So, when you go into a corner, the traction circle may look something like the diagram above, with the single arrow representing the overall direction of traction as you enter, go through, and leave the corner.

-In an ideal scenario, the arrows will be at the edges of the circle, at the limits of traction.
+In an ideal scenario, the arrows would be at the edges of the circle, at the limits of traction.
+This would mean you’d be making use of every bit of traction you have available, allowing you to go as fast as possible on the straights or through turns, or to slow down as fast as possible in the braking zones.
 Beyond this range, traction will be lost between the tires and the track surface.